rich-drechsler/bytedump/README.md

          image - the default installation directory

-Implementations in any additional languages will be stored in directories that, just like the bash and Java versions, identify the language.
+Implementations in any additional languages will be stored in directories that, just like the bash, Java, and Python versions, identify the language.

 ### Makefiles

 The makefiles

-    src/bash/Makefile - manages the bash version of bytedump src/java/Makefile - manages the Java version of bytedump src/Makefile - manages all of the bytedump implementations
+      src/bash/Makefile - manages the bash version of bytedump src/java/Makefile - manages the Java version of bytedump src/python/Makefile - manages the Java version of bytedump src/Makefile - manages all of the bytedump implementations

 are available to help you build or install the different bytedump implementations.
 Each one recognizes a small set of targets (`all`, `install`, `clean`, `clobber`,